thirtified/nconf-strip-json-comments/Readme.md

   nconf.file('path_to_some_commented_JSON_');
 ```
-Note that this will enable extended parsing _globally_, that is, whereever nconf is required.
+Note that this will enable extended parsing _globally_, that is, for all occurrences of `nconf` (also in nested modules).

-Instead, you can also use the format explicitly:
+You can also use the module's extended JSON format explicitly:

 ```javascript
   var nconf = require('nconf');
   var commentedJsonFormat = require('nconf-strip-json-comments').format;